Skip to content

 Support Us

-Supporting endangered giant clams and research into novel ways for nature-based carbon removal doesn't have to involve spending money or even much time.
+Supporting the conservation of reef and coastal marine ecosystems doesn't have to involve spending money, or even much time.

-When you share our articles, or photos, or links to our mission and vision - on any social media channels - you are supporting IMARCS and the work that we are doing.
+When you share our articles, photos, or links to our mission and vision, you are supporting IMARCS and the work that we are doing.

-You are an integral part of the work that we are doing just by helping us get our message to a wider audience.
+You are an integral part of the work that we are doing, simply by helping our message reach a wider audience.

 Thank you for this support.